worldmaking/WebXR_P5js_eCampus21/README.md

 It may take a few minutes for edits to appear at this address.

+Once you have your fork of the project, you can clone the repository and make changes to `index.html` or `template.html` to add your scripts as described below, then use `git` tools (desktop software or command line) to `commit` and `push` your updated project to your live website.

 ## The template

-The `index.html` template is an HTML5 page with a standard structure for embedding Javascript code.
+The `template.html` template is an HTML5 page with a standard structure for embedding Javascript code.

 ```html
 <!DOCTYPE html>